NatWest Bank CEO ousted after furor over politician Nigel Farage’s bank account

 The BBC ran a story, based on an anonymous source at the bank, saying the account was closed because Farage did not meet Coutts’ 1 million pound ($1.3 million) borrowing requirement.

-Farage then published details from the bank showing officials discussing his political views and the “reputational damage” associated with keeping him as a customer.
-The alleged bank documents said Farage was “seen as xenophobic and racist” and “considered by many to be a disingenuous grifter.”
+Farage then published documents he had obtained from the bank showing officials discussing his political views and the “reputational damage” associated with keeping him as a customer.
+The documents said Farage was “seen as xenophobic and racist” and “considered by many to be a disingenuous grifter.”

+Farage repeatedly failed to get elected to Parliament during his political career, but played an outsized role in taking Britain out of the European Union, in large part by stoking concerns about immigration.
+Voters narrowly backed Brexit in a 2016 referendum, and the U.K. left the bloc in 2020.

-On Tuesday evening, Rose apologized to Farage and acknowledged that she was the anonymous source of the inaccurate BBC report saying the decision to close Farage’s account was purely commercial.
+On Tuesday evening, Rose apologized to Farage and acknowledged that she was the anonymous source of the inaccurate BBC report that claimed the decision to close Farage’s account was purely commercial.

-Farage, a skilled seeker of attention and generator of outrage, accused the bank of stomping on the freedom of speech, and some members of the Conservative government echoed his concerns.
+Farage, a skilled seeker of attention and generator of outrage, accused the bank of stomping on his freedom of speech, and some members of the Conservative government echoed his concerns.

+NatWest was bailed out by the government during the 2008 global crisis and remains almost 40% owned by British taxpayers.

 Andrew Griffith, the banking minister, is due to meet Britain’s largest banks on Wednesday morning to address concerns related to customers’ “lawful freedom of expression.”